Author: Stacey Stearns

 Ask UConn Extension: Residential Gardens and Flooding

-Visit our flooding resources page for updated resources.
 The recent flooding has impacted many in Connecticut, including residential gardeners.
 UConn Extension has collected information on flood resources and information all in one place at https://s.uconn.edu/flooding.
 Below are answers to some questions specifically pertaining to home gardeners: Can the produce be eaten after a flood?
-This […]
+This is a very difficult question to answer.
+The […]

 UConn Dairy Herd is 2023 Outstanding Dairy Farm